gramps-project/gramps-web-docs/docs/en/development/backend/setup.md

 3. Open the cloned repository in Visual Studio Code.
 When prompted, select "Reopen in Container" or manually open the command palette (Ctrl+Shift+P or Cmd+Shift+P) and select "Dev Containers: Rebuild and Reopen in Container".
 4. Wait for the dev container to build and start.
 This may take a few minutes, especially the first time.

+    **After the Dev Container build is successful, the command will return:**

+    `Successfully installed gramps-webapi-x.x.x.`

+    !!! info
+        To Rebuild Container In Visual Studio Code:

+        - If in the container, use the "Rebuild in container" palette command.

+        - If in the folder view (i.e. not in the container) use the "Rebuild and Reopen in Container" palette command.

 ## Tasks